MicrosoftDocs/cpp-docs/docs/cpp/const-and-volatile-pointers.md

 ---
-title: "const and volatile Pointers" ms.date: "11/04/2016"
+title: "const and volatile pointers" ms.date: "11/19/2019"
 helpviewer_keywords: ["volatile keyword [C++], and pointers", "pointers, and const", "pointers, and volatile", "const keyword [C++], volatile pointers"] ms.assetid: 0c92dc6c-400e-4342-b345-63ddfe649d7e
 ---
-# const and volatile Pointers
+# const and volatile pointers

-The [const](../cpp/const-cpp.md) and [volatile](../cpp/volatile-cpp.md) keywords change how pointers are treated.
+The [const](const-cpp.md) and [volatile](volatile-cpp.md) keywords change how pointers are treated.
 The **const** keyword specifies that the pointer cannot be modified after initialization; the pointer is protected from modification thereafter.

 The **volatile** keyword specifies that the value associated with the name that follows can be modified by actions other than those in the user application.
 Therefore, the **volatile** keyword is useful for declaring objects in shared memory that can be accessed by multiple processes or global data areas used for communication with interrupt service routines.